 We have invested and plan to continue to invest significantly in the research and development, construction, implementation and expansion of our third generation, or 3G, wireless services.
-As of December 31, 2001, we offered 3G services to approximately 27,000 subscribers, a smaller number of subscribers than we had anticipated when we started 3G commercial services on October 1, 2001.
+As of March 31, 2002, we offered 3G services to approximately 89,000 subscribers, a smaller number of subscribers than we had anticipated when we started 3G commercial services on October 1, 2001.

 As is common with undertakings of this scale and complexity, we have experienced various difficulties, including software, network, handset and other technical problems.
-We recently recalled and replaced approximately 1,500 3G handsets due to a software malfunction in these handsets.
+In November 2001, we recalled and replaced approximately 1,500 3G handsets due to a software malfunction in these handsets.
 We expect to be able to resolve these problems, but we cannot be certain that we will be able to fully resolve the current problems or that we will not encounter new problems.
 Additionally, we cannot be certain that:

-- our 3G network and services will deliver the quality and levels of services currently anticipated; - we will be able to provide all planned 3G services, or that we will be able to provide such services on schedule, and that developing and providing such services will not be more costly than expected; - manufacturers and content providers will create and offer products, including handsets for our 3G system and contents specifically for our 3G i-mode service, on a timely basis; - there will be sufficient demand for 3G services to offer these services profitably; or - competitors will not be able to offer similar services at lower prices.
+- our 3G network and services will deliver the quality and levels of services currently anticipated; - we will be able to provide all planned 3G services, or that we will be able to provide such services on schedule, and that developing and providing such services will not be more costly than expected; - manufacturers and content providers will create and offer products, including handsets for our 3G system and contents specifically for our 3G i-mode service, on a timely basis; - we will be able to reach our goal of 1.38 million 3G subscribers by March 31, 2003; - there will be sufficient demand for 3G services to offer these services profitably; or - competitors' 3G services or similar services will not be more popular among potential subscribers than ours.

-If we experience substantial problems with our third generation services, it may impair the success of our 3G services and therefore may hinder our growth.
+If we experience substantial problems with our third generation services, it may impair the success of our 3G services and therefore may hinder our growth or our recovery of our significant capital investments in 3G services.

-The W-CDMA technology that we use for our 3G system may not be adopted by other operators, which could limit our ability to offer international services to our subscribers.
+The W-CDMA technology that we use for our 3G system may not be adopted by other operators, or if adopted might be terminated, which could limit our ability to offer international services to our subscribers.

 For our 3G system, we are currently using Wideband Code Division Multiple Access, or W-CDMA, technology that is one of the global cellular telecommunications standards approved by the International Telecommunications Union, or ITU, as part of its efforts to standardize third generation cellular technology through the issuance of guidelines known as IMT-2000.
 We will have an opportunity to offer our services, such as global roaming, worldwide if enough other wireless operators adopt W-CDMA technology compatible with ours and we believe that our international partners and a significant number of other wireless operators will do so.
 However, if enough other wireless operators do not adopt W-CDMA compatible technology, we may not be able to offer global roaming and other services as expected and we may not be able to realize the benefits of economics of scale, including in terms of purchasing power and of access to content, that we currently anticipate.
-Also, we cannot be sure that handset manufacturers will be able to successfully and promptly adapt their handsets if we make changes in the 3G technology we use or if the ITU recommends changes to the specifications for W-CDMA.
+Also, we cannot be sure that handset manufacturers or manufacturers of network equipment will be able to successfully and promptly adapt their handsets and network equipment if we make changes in the 3G technology we use or if the ITU recommends changes to the specifications for W-CDMA.